Back

 What is a Prop Firm and How Does it Operate?

-To attract top traders, prop firms offer:
+To find the best traders, prop firms may offer:

-• Access to larger trading capital – This capital is often more than traders could raise on their own, increasing profit potential.
+• Access to larger trading capital: This capital is often more than traders could raise on their own, increasing profit potential.

 Prop firms also set strict risk management protocols, like drawdown limits, position sizing, and restrictions on trading during major events.
 These measures aim to support long-term trading success and maintain the firm’s financial stability.